Choosing a cell phone service can feel like a maze.

 Other Federal Programs and Benefits

-Besides the main ways to qualify, there are more programs that can make you eligible for Lifeline:
+In addition to the main paths for qualification, there are more programs that could help you get Lifeline:

 - Veterans Pension and Survivors Pension